 Rocky Coasts and Deep Water

-On rocky shorelines, you have two choices: go surface or go deep.
 If the water is deep (over 5 meters), metal jigs are the most efficient way to find fish.
+This is especially true when fast-moving pelagic species such as Atlantic Bonito or Little Tunny suddenly appear within casting range.
+In those short surface-feeding windows, casting distance and sink rate matter more than subtle action.
 If you are fishing shallow reef patches, use a floating minnow that dives no deeper than 50cm to avoid losing expensive gear to the rocks.

 Building a collection of the best lures for saltwater fishing takes time and experience.
 It is not about owning every color under the sun.
 It is about having a logical selection: a few metal jigs for distance and depth, some hard minnows for the shallows, soft plastics for finesse, and topwater lures for those perfect calm mornings.